Darker than Black: Writing

 The bi-episodic structure is based on the experience when Okamura worked as storyboarder in the anime Cowboy Bebop.
 They have space to dig more on the new characters of each new arc.
 The series compositor of the first half is Okamura himself, leaving a lot freedom to the writers.
 The second half, since this original show needs to be put into an end, it is Shōtarō Suga handling the role as his first time being a series compositor.
 The writer team consists of Shinsuke Onishi, Yuichi Nomura, Suga, Kurasumi Sunayama, and Okamura himself.
 Okamura wrote first two episodes as the first arc.
 He wrote them in advance to start off the series.
 Ohnishi was Okamura's acquaintance in previous works, the latter describes him: offering interesting script without speaking a word.
 Ohnishi is the most Darker than Black spiritual writer.
 Every episode with detective comedy is handled by him which is Okamura's original wish to make a 1980s-like Japanese detective story.
 His stories usually contains a clear theme structured by a thematic line and a complementary line.

 Nomura is the writer that conceived the character of Amber and was credited at being really good at depicting beauty of humanity with cruelty.
 Nomura wrote multiple episodes focused on relationships as well as the final parts involving Amber, giving her a tragic ending despite the character staying on Hei's side until her death.
 Sunayama handles all the gang related stories, including the Hong Kong mafia, and Japanese yakuza.
 In his story, the desires of the characters are extracted and deferred.
-In his writing, Nomura finds Hei as funny from time to time, as he is trying to pretend innocent and naive as a Chinese international student while his strength as a spy just overflows.
+In his writing, Nomura finds Hei as funny from time to time, as he tries pretending to be innocent and naive as a Chinese international student while his strength as a spy just overflows.
 Then Suga, the most important writer in the Darker than Black series, handles high concept and main plot related arcs, with Hei on the spotlight.

 The Havoc arc first reveals to audience the possibility that Hei is not a Contractor.
 And then comes the inside-the-Gate episodes is the first time change really takes place for Hei's character arc after meeting a man who shares the same dreams as him.
 Suga is the one closest to Okamura's worldview, since they kept doing the throw and catch, he asked Okamura about the settings, and helped him extract what and how he wanted to express.
 With Suga's control of the last few arcs, take the doll selling as example, the stories starts to converge, and the ending is designed by Suga.